 - Open Source.
 Software with open source code, jointly and voluntarily developed by the community of programmers.
 In place of the licensed, the solution is being entered through the integration with other systems, providing technical support and selling training materials.

 - Open Content.
 Public-generated content that can be added and edited by anyone.
 As a general matter, it provided through a free-of-charge model.

 - Public Broadcasting.
 Online broadcasting of non-commercial radio and television channels supported by user contributions.

 - Social Network.
 Websites for communication.
 These include both large-scale social networks and niche projects.

 8. Subscription model

 - Content Services.
-Business presents text, audio or video content according to certain subscription plans.
+The business presents text, audio or video content according to specific subscription plans.

 - Person-to-Person Networking Services.
-Disseminate the information provided by the user for certain purposes (e.g. to find colleagues).
+Disseminate the information provided by the user for specific purposes (e.g., to find colleagues).

 - Trust Services.
 Associations whose membership indicates adherence to certain norms and standards.

 - Internet Service Providers.
 They offer network connectivity and related services for a monthly fee.